matthew-rister/mesh-simplification/README.md

 ## Introduction

 In computer graphics, working with highly complex models can degrade rendering performance.
-One technique to mitigate this situation is to simplify a model by reducing its number of triangle faces.
+One technique to mitigate this situation is to simplify a model by reducing its constituent triangles.
 This project presents an efficient algorithm to achieve this based on a research paper by Garland-Heckbert titled [Surface Simplification Using Quadric Error Metrics](docs/surface_simplification.pdf).

-The central idea behind the algorithm is use a process known as [edge contraction](https://en.wikipedia.org/wiki/Edge_contraction) to collapse an edge into a vertex that optimally preserves the original shape of the mesh.
-This process can be solved for analytically by minimizing change in squared distance for each adjacent triangle plane after being attached to the new vertex.
+The central idea of the algorithm is to iteratively remove edges in the mesh through a process known as [edge contraction](https://en.wikipedia.org/wiki/Edge_contraction) which merges the vertices at an edge's endpoints into a new vertex that optimally preserves the original shape of the mesh.
+This vertex position can be solved for analytically by minimizing the squared distance between it and adjacent triangle faces affected by the edge contraction.
 With this error metric, edges can be efficiently processed using a priority queue to sort edges by lowest cost until the mesh is sufficiently simplified.
 To facilitate the implementation of this algorithm, a data structure known as a [half-edge mesh](src/geometry/half_edge_mesh.h) is employed to efficiently traverse and modify edges in the mesh.

 ## Results